macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: February 23, 2018

+**Today's Progress**: FileMaker scripting today.
+Finished a script to capitalize the first letter of sentences in text fields.
+This one took me almost 5 hours.
+Also started the CSS Grid course at https://scrimba.com/g/gR8PTE , very nice interactive videos, learner can stop and try things at any time.

+**Thoughts:** CSS Grid is awesome.

+**Link to work:** not yet.

 ### Day 0: February 22, 2018

 **Today's Progress**: Started work on FCC Weather page.
 JS part almost ready.